-- A. 1. (c) 2. (b) 3. (d) 4. (c) 5. (b) - B. 1.
+- A. 1. (c) 2. (b) 3. (d) 4. (c) 5. (b) - B. 1. (b) 2. (a) 3. (c) 4. (b) - C. 1.
 Viruses reproduce inside the living organisms only. - 2.
 Ringworm is a fungal disease. - 3.
 Tuberculosis is transmitted by air. - 4.
 Malaria spreads by the bite of female Anopheles mosquito. - 5.
-Rhizobium is a nitrogen-fixing bacterium that lives in the root nodules of legumes. - C. 1.
+Rhizobium is a nitrogen-fixing bacterium that lives in the root nodules of legumes. - D. 1.
 Bacterium Lactobacillus 2.
 Yeast 3.
-Clostridium botulinum - 4.
+Clostridium botulinum 4.
 Virus 5.
-Mucor - D. 1.
+Mucor - E. 1.
 Bacteria, Fungi, Algae, Protozoa and Viruses.
 Bacteria and Protozoa have only one-celled individuals. - 2.
 Because they behave as living beings inside the living cells and as nonliving things outside the living cells. - 3.
-Certain microbes grow and produce toxic substances on the cooked food kept for long or stored making it poisonous.
-Consumption of such food causes vomiting, diarrhoea and headache.
-This is called food poisoning. - 4.
+This condition is called food poisoning.
+It happens because certain microbes grow and produce toxic substances on the cooked food kept for long or stored making it poisonous. - 4.
 Diseases caused by microorganisms through air, water, food or physical contact are called communicable diseases.
-Pneumonia, common cold, malaria and polio are some communicable diseases.
+Pneumonia, common cold, malaria and polio are some communicable diseases. - F.1. (a) Microorganisms decompose dead plants and animals, and convert their organic compounds into simple inorganic substances.
+These substances get mixed with soil and improve its fertility.
+Thus, microorganisms prevent accumulation of waste and dead organic matter and hence, they help to clean our environment.